alex05447/miniconfig/README.md

 - tables / hash maps / objects etc., with (non-empty, UTF-8) string keys,
 - arrays / lists / etc. (with elements of homogenous type, with `0`-based contiguous integer indices).

-Tables and arrays may contain nested tables and arrays.
+Tables and arrays may contain nested tables and arrays (except `.ini` configs (requires `"ini"` feature) which only support arrays of primitive types and do not support nested tables).

-Each config has a `root` table.
+Each config has a (possibly empty) `root` table.

 ### **(Table, incl. root table) keys**

 Any valid UTF-8 string, with special characters escaped.

-These are the special characters which must be escaped:
+These are the special characters which must always be escaped:

 - `\`
 - `\0`